 Responsible alcohol use in accordance with DuBose's Alcohol Policy and federal / state laws is allowed.
-DuBose staff member cannot serve or open alcohol containers, including communion wine.
+According to staff policy, DuBose staff members will not serve or open alcohol containers, including communion wine.
 Clean-up for bar area and drink containers (bottles, 3rd party glassware, etc) must be done by the group after the social hour.

 DuBose Alcohol Policy: Provided that a group is lodging on premise, DuBose Conference Center permits groups to have a social hour with alcoholic beverages without using a certified bar attendant.
 Event groups not lodging on premise must hire a certified bar attendant at the group's expense.

 Yes, you are welcome to hold communion at DuBose.
 Vestments, linens, chalices, wafers and more can be found on site in our sacristy room.
 Groups are welcome to use any of these items, provided that you treat them with care and return them to the sacristy room when finished.
 Groups are responsible for providing their own wine, setup, and clergy.
 Used linens can be brought to the front desk, and DuBose will see that these are laundered properly.

 Smoking is not permitted indoors in any DuBose facilities or at any non-designated spaces outdoors.
 If an individuals chooses to smoke in a non-smoking area, the registered individual or group will be subject to cleaning fees and fines.